MrKevinOConnell/reassess/README.md

-# reassess
+# Reassess Web Client/Database
+This repo is used mostly as a way to run the backend, but also to test features of the app.
+I don't plan on using the webpage once the app is finished.

 ## Setup

-in your console, type `createdb reassess` to initalize the database then type `yarn` to install dependencies
+Assiming you have postgres installed, in your console, type `createdb reassess` to initalize the database then type `yarn` to install dependencies.
 ## Commands
 Within `frontend`, use `yarn start` to have your browser open to http://localhost:3000/